hongyuewang/fun-with-gpt-3/README.md

 https://fun-with-gpt-3.web.app/

-Note: a variable named *apiKey* must be assigned to the OpenAI API Key in the file *environment.ts*.
+Note: a variable named *apiKey* must be assigned to an OpenAI API key in the file *environment.ts*.